 Myth 10: Sleeping on your back can hurt your baby.

 Fact: It is recommended for pregnant moms to sleep on their side rather than on their back.
 It helps prevent back pains, especially in the 2nd and 3rd trimesters.
 As you gain weight throughout the pregnancy, sleeping on your back rests the entire weight on, especially your vena cava, which is the vessel responsible for carrying blood back to your heart.
 Less blood flow to your heart will cause problems for you and the baby.
 The best and safest position is sleeping on your left side since it also helps maximize the blood flow to your uterus.

 You’ll come across a lot of unsolicited advice when pregnant.
 It’s your choice whether or not to believe and follow it.
 But know where to draw the line since your motherly instinct should tell you what is best for you and your baby.

 Your doctor is always available to guide you and provide the best answers to your pregnancy questions.

 What is the most peculiar pregnancy myth you have ever heard of?
-Please share it with our community, and let us translate the meaning behind this through our parent-friendly discussions.
+Please share it with other parents in the comments below.